Aging Well

-"Aging Well" is about being happy, healthy, having meaning and purpose, and fulfilling relationships in one's life.
-At the community level, acknowledging the desires of individuals to age well leads to targeted efforts to better support individuals in their aging journey.
+Aging well means being happy, healthy, having meaning and purpose, and fulfilling relationships in one's life.
+Acknowledging the desires of individuals to age well leads to targeted efforts to better support individuals in their aging journey.

 *financial assistance may be available for those age 60 and older